princeton-vl/RAFT-3D/README.md

 ## Training
-I will provide training scripts 1-2 weeks before the CVPR 2021 conference.
+I will provide training sometime before the CVPR 2021 conference.